 What is the PURPOSE?
 News mainly explains what is happening.
 Opinion takes a stance to judge or make an argument about it.
-First-person voice or words like "perspective" and "editorial" are often tipping points if it is opinion.
+First-person voice or words like "perspective" and "editorial" are often tipoffs it is opinion.

 IS IT SUPPORTED BY FACTS?